Coronavirus: A few things airlines should do to protect fliers, lists Sanjiv Kapoor

 I would further say that on shorter and domestic flights, service should be reduced to bare minimum during the crisis to minimise non-essential interaction between passengers and crew.

-On all flights, crew should be wearing masks and disposable gloves during service and when in the aisles.
+On all flights crew, who are there primarily for safety and for basic and first aid medical assistance and are disproportionately exposed to crowds for hours a day, should be wearing masks and disposable gloves during service and when in the aisles.

 Magazines, newspapers, menus, and catalogs should be removed from seat pockets as they can be quite easily contaminated as they are touched and used by passengers repeatedly on multiple flights.
 All exposed surfaces that are typically touched by passengers should be wiped down with disinfectant between flights.